getsentry/relay/docs/architecture/ingest-event-path.md

     Now we create an `Event` struct, which conceptually is the equivalent to parsing it into a Python dictionary: We allocate more memory.

-1.  **The event is datascrubbed.** We have a PII config (new format) and a datascrubbing config (old format, converted to new format on the fly) as part of the project config fetched from Sentry.

 1.  **The event is normalized.** Event normalization is probably the most CPU-intensive task running in Relay.
 It discards invalid data, moves data from deprecated fields to newer fields and generally just does schema